mickael-kerjean/filestash-website/_posts/2024-04-01-what-is-ftp.md

 </p>

 <p>
     <strong>Is SFTP the same as FTPS?</strong><br>No!
-FTPS and SFTP both enabled secure file exchange over a network but the way they work under the hood are completely different in the same way apples and oranges taste very different despite both being fruits.
+FTPS and SFTP both enable secure file exchange over a network but the way they work under the hood are completely different in the same way apples and oranges taste vastly different despite both being fruits.
 </p>

 <p>